activemerchant/active_merchant/SimplePay.md

 ### **refund()**

 * *:orderRef* - On successfull authorization the response's message containt the reference number.
-* *:refundTotal* - The ammount that should be refunded.
+* *:refundTotal* - The amount that should be refunded.

 ```ruby
 res = gateway.refund({